 Although dengue affects all age groups, five to nine-year-old children are the most vulnerable, based on DOH data.

-Protect kids against dengue virus-carrying mosquitoes by making them wear long-sleeved clothing and long pants or pajamas to reduce the exposed skin.
-Use insect repellents regularly and mosquito nets at bedtime.
+Protect kids against dengue virus-carrying mosquitoes by making them wear long-sleeved clothing and long pants or pajamas to reduce exposed skin.
+Also, use insect repellents regularly and mosquito nets at bedtime.

-Mosquitoes that transmit dengue usually bite two hours after sunrise and several hours before sunset.
-If possible, limit the children's time spent outside your home around those hours of the day.
+Mosquitoes that transmit dengue bite two hours after sunrise and several hours before sunset.
+Limit the children's time spent outside your home around those hours of the day.

 If you don't have them yet, install insect meshes on doors and windows to prevent the entry of mosquitoes while still permitting airflow into your home.

-It's crucial to know the warning signs of dengue and see the doctor immediately to ensure proper diagnosis and avoid serious complications.
+If you know the warning signs of dengue, you can see the doctor immediately and ensure a proper diagnosis to avoid serious complications.

 Dengue Signs and Symptoms